oussema-fatnassi/tron/README.md

     For typical games: This is actually acceptable behavior!
 The memory footprint stabilizes at your "peak usage."
     FOR THE FUTURE IMPLEMENT A MEMORY SHRINK SYSTEM????

--Add to the CustomScripting functions Start et OnDestroy()
+- ✅ Add to the CustomScripting functions Start et OnDestroy()
 - ✅ Add the possibility to Destry the entity from a customScript
-- ✅ Correct and improve the deltaTime and the time system -Do the system like entity->GetPosition.x or similar -Add rotations
+- ✅ Correct and improve the deltaTime and the time system

+-Do the system like entity->GetPosition.x or similar -Add rotations

 -InputSystem and close management